ImageMagick/Usage-Markdown/canvas/index.md

 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 >
-> Before IM v6.6.8-5 any channels not selected by the "`-channel`" setting was reset to zero (black) values.
+> Before IM v6.6.8-5 any channels not selected by the "`-channel`" setting were reset to zero (black) values.
-> This severely limited its effective usefulness
+> This severely limited its effective usefulness.

 [Sparse Color](#sparse-color) also accepts normalized floating point values instead of a color name.
 Exactly how many values need to be provided to replace the color name depends on the current "`-channel`" setting, and whether that channel is 'active' in the image being processed.
-The easiest way is to limited the processing to a single channel.
+The easiest way is to limit the processing to a single channel.
 Also note that when using raw numbers, rather than color names, transparency values are 'matte' values (0=opaque) and not 'alpha' values (1=opaque) (for IMv6).

 As such in the above I could have used numbers instead of color names...